abhijeetbhargava1718-source/Multi-Agent-Stock-Analyst-/README.md

 ## Contributing

 We welcome contributions from the community!
 Whether it's fixing a bug, improving documentation, or suggesting a new feature, your input helps make this project better.
-If you are interested in this line of research, please consider joining our open-source financial AI research community [Tauric Research](https://tauric.ai/).
+If you are interested in this line of research, please consider joining our open-source financial AI research community .

 ```